 Surprised that this one is at the bottom?
 Probably not.
 I’m not saying that I don’t like Star Wars.
 I have actually watched the original trilogy and the newer supposedly-not-as-good one from the early Noughties – but not the newest bunch of movies from the 2010s onwards.
 I won’t say I’m big on Star Wars, but I don’t think the movies aren’t half bad.
 I can at least see why they’re popular.

-I’m not now going to say that The Sims 4 Star Wars: Journey to Batuu IS bad, but this was one of the DLC that I passed on and am probably not likely to worry too much about getting.
+The Sims 4 Star Wars: Journey to Batuu isn’t bad necessarily, but this was one of the DLC that I passed on and am probably not likely to worry too much about getting.
 It didn’t pique my interest when the reveal trailer came out, and my interest since hasn’t wavered much.

 Perhaps one day I’ll be intrigued enough to actually get this pack (probably during one of the numerous sales we seem to get – not that I’m complaining!) and see if it is actually any good – or not.